IOTechSystems/integration-test/docs/How-to-run-blackbox-testing.rst

 Clean test data
 ---------------

-1. Add script which locates at **path/to/blackbox-testing/bin/postman-test/collections/core-data-cleaner.postman_collection.json**
+1. Add the **path/to/blackbox-testing/bin/postman-test/collections/core-data-cleaner.postman_collection.json** script

 .. image:: images/import-collection-file.png

-2. Execute the clean script
+2. Execute the cleaner script in one of the following ways:

 2-1.
-Execute the clean script one by one
+Execute the clean scripts one-by-one

 .. image:: images/clean-data-1.png

 2-2.
-Or you can execute the clean scripts by Postman Runner
+Execute the cleaner scripts using Postman Runner

 .. image:: images/clean-data-2.png